 How to Balance Your Love Life With Your Studies: Most people have multiple facets to their lives.
 As a college student, this is probably more true for you than ever.
 College life brings with it a whole new set of complications that don’t exist in the safety of your home environment.
 Living on campus, being responsible for your schedule, and being accountable for how you spend your time can be hard all on its own.
+You can pay for homework, of course, but there some problems that cannot be solved just with money.

 Now factor in a little romance; this is where things get complicated.
 Love happens.
 It’s a thing.
 If you are reading this article, chances are it has happened to you, and you’re concerned about how it will affect your studies.